-- 1. Within 24 hours of this consent being signed (or within another period as the Head shall specify) the pupil may, with a supervisor, meet the Nurse in the Health & Wellbeing Centre and provide a sample of saliva where a ALLTEST 11 Panel Saliva Railside Drug And Alcohol Testing Kit DSD-8117/Railside test will be used enabling a swift result.
-A second sample will be forwarded to the Laboratory for a more in depth result if necessary, if parents feel necessary, at parental expense. - 2.
-Thereafter, the Head will require the pupil to go to the Health and Wellbeing Centre and to provide a further samples at random during a school term without prior notice. - 3.
-It will not be a pre-condition that the Head or any member of staff has formed a suspicion of the pupil's being in possession of, or having recently used a controlled drug, for there to be a requirement to provide a sample. - 4.
-The existence of this regime together with any requirement for a sample to be given, the taking of the sample and the communication of results shall be treated as confidential information within a circle of confidentiality which includes the Head, the pupil's Head of Hartley House/North House/South House/Moss Moor and Head of House, the Health and Wellbeing Centre and the Bursar's Department, and any other members of staff for whom the information is deemed necessary.
+1. Within 24 hours of this consent being signed (or within another period as the Head shall specify) the pupil may, with a supervisor, meet the Sister in the Medical Centre and provide a sample of urine where a point of care test will be carried out in the Medical Centre enabling a swift result .
+A second sample will be forwarded to the Laboratory for a more in depth result if necessary, if parents feel necessary.

+2. Thereafter, the Head may require the pupil to go to the Medical Centre and to provide a further sample on up to three occasions during a school term without prior notice.

+3. It will not be a pre-condition that the Head or any member of staff has formed a suspicion of the pupil's being in possession of, or having recently used a controlled drug, for there to be a requirement to provide a sample.

+4. The existence of this regime together with any requirement for a sample to be given, the taking of the sample and the communication of results shall be treated as confidential information within a circle of confidentiality which includes the Head, the pupil's Head of Hartley House/North House/South House/Moss Moor and Head of House, the Medical Centre and the Bursar's Department, and any other members of staff for whom the information is deemed necessary.
 The College cannot accept responsibility (unless negligent) if such information becomes more widely known among other members of staff or pupils.

-- 5. Every sample will be given, certified and tested in accordance with the College's Testing Policy (see: Drugs, Alcohol and Smoking Policy).
+5. Every sample will be given, certified and tested in accordance with the College's Testing Policy (see: Drugs, Alcohol and Smoking Policy).
 A copy of the policy, which can be found on the College website, will be provided upon the written request of a parent.
-There will be no reference to urine tests for drugs on the permanent medical record of a pupil. - 6.
-The cost of each test shall be charged to the pupil's account as an extra payable by the parents.
+There will be no reference to urine tests for drugs on the permanent medical record of a pupil.

+6. The cost of each test shall be charged to the pupil's account as an extra payable by the parents.